 General and Extra were added just under the wire before the Extra question bank changed on July 1, 2024.
 ARRL exam handbooks and the Ham Trainer App, which now needs updating, did the job for me.

 Radio Interests: So many interests, so little time.
 I almost don't know where to start.
 I also have frugal or cheap tendencies, and am a DIY fan in theory if not always in practice.
 My collection of radios has expanded mostly thanks to the Grid Goodwill store.
-There I have purchased far too many used UHF-only and UHF/VHF walkie talkies and scanners.
+There I purchased far too many used UHF-only and UHF/VHF walkie talkies and scanners.
 These include several Arcshell AR-5 of two types, and some Motorola and other FRS/GMRS handhelds.
 Re-programming as many as possible with Chirp on Linux is fun.
 New equipment acquisitions include a Quansheng UV-K5(8) from AliExpress.
-"Nearly" completed kits include a (tr)uSDX with battery holder, and End Fed Half Wave Antenna kit bought from ARRL while the makers, HFkits, were out on summer vacation.
-Currently Wait-listed for a QRP Labs assembled QMX+ HF transceiver, and just received an assembled HF Signals Zbitx.
+"Nearly" completed kits include a (tr)uSDX with 3x18650 battery holder, and End Fed Half Wave Antenna kit bought from ARRL while the makers, HFkits, were out on summer vacation.
+Also have an assembled HF Signals Zbitx including 2x18650 battery holder.
+After a couple months wait-listed for assembly how to power a QRP Labs assembled QMX+ HF transceiver without over-powering is TBD.
+A 2 or 3x18650 battery holder?

 Previous Reading, Recommended: